moralss/moralss.github.io/_posts/2018-04-09-setIntervalVsTimeout.md

 ## Introduction
-When i was doing the Pomodro Clock Challenge i had to decide between the two which one i was going to use , with some research and Theo's Explanation i used the setInterval to solve the challenge.
+When i was doing the Pomodoro Clock Challenge i had to decide between the two which one i was going to use , with some research and Theo's Explanation i used the setInterval to solve the challenge.

 ## Explanation